eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 [Here "A light introduction to spectroscopy" will go]
 [Here "A short introduction to R" will go]
+[Here "A short introduction to Git" will go]
 [Here "Days Before GSoC2020" will go]
 [Here "Goal of RGSoC2020" will go]

 ---